What Is a Critical Control Point (CCP)? A Guide for Food Producers

 • Safe food displays: Food display and serving stations should be frequently reviewed to ensure hot or cold foods are kept at safe temperature ranges.

-• Production equipment and environment cleanliness: Frequently cleaning your cooking water, manufacturing equipment and facilities keeps surfaces free from harmful bacteria and other biological hazards or allergens.
+• Production equipment and environment cleanliness: Frequently cleaning your cooking water, manufacturing equipment and facilities keeps surfaces free from harmful bacteria and allergens.

-• Proper and frequent staff training: Robust staff education hygiene protocols, storage requirements and temperature standards, to name a few, reinforces proper food handling techniques at every step of your processes, limiting risk and meeting public health laws.
+• Proper and frequent staff training: Staff education hygiene protocols, storage requirements and temperature standards, to name a few, reinforces proper food handling techniques at every step of your processes, limiting risk and meeting public health laws.

 7 Steps of the HACCP Program